chilihan/Machine-learning-A1/README.md

 ## First year master student

-This is the project that used backpropagation algorithm for a nural network
+This is the project that used backpropagation algorithm for a neural network